grafana/pySigma-backend-loki/README.md

 * `default`: plain Loki LogQL queries
 * `ruler`: creates Loki LogQL queries in the ruler (YAML) format for generating alerts

-It includes the following pipeline transformations:
+It includes the following pipeline transformations in `sigma.pipelines.loki`:

 * `SetCustomAttributeTransformation`: adds a specified custom attribute to a rule, which can be used to introduce a [stream selector](https://grafana.com/docs/loki/latest/logql/log_queries/#log-stream-selector) or [parser expression](https://grafana.com/docs/loki/latest/logql/log_queries/#parser-expression) into the generated query
-  * The `sigma.pipelines.loki.LokiCustomAttributes` enum contains the relevant custom attribute names used by the backend
+  * The `LokiCustomAttributes` enum contains the relevant custom attribute names used by the backend

 Further, it contains the processing pipelines in `sigma.pipelines.loki`: